scalatron/scalatron/Scalatron/Readme.txt

 ## Version History

-### Version 1.0.0.3 -- 2012-05-15
+### Version 1.0.0.3 -- 2012-05-20

+* Version control now uses Git.
+See "intermediate" path documentation in Scalatron Player Setup guide.
+Thanks Charles O'Farrell (@charleso)!
+* New Scalatron CLI command: `publish`, to publish an unpublished bot into the tournament loop.
+* Fixed issue #30: browser UI now uses Scalatron REST API to load initial source file.
 * Now state property: `collision`, reports when a move failed due to a collision; Protocol doc has details.
 Thanks U.G.
 Dietrich!
-* Minor fix to how class paths are reported on Windows (eliminated leading slash from `/C:/Docs...`.
+* Minor fix to how class paths are reported on Windows (eliminated leading slash from `/C:/Docs...`).

 ### Version 1.0.0.2 -- 2012-05-10

 * there is now an experimental "secure mode" for Scalatron, which can be enabled with the command line argument "-secure yes".
 This has the following effects:
-   (a) Plug-ins run in a sandbox and can no longer access the file system, network, etc. on the server
+   (a) Plug-ins run in a sandbox and can no longer access the file system, network, etc. on the server.
        Note that plug-ins can also no longer access the file system for logging purposes.
    (b) Each plug-in can only have a fixed maximum number of slave entities in the game at any one time;
        the default value is 20, and can be adjusted with the argument "-maxslaves int"